The Arts Institute (GIA)

 Emily Billado | Community Manager

 Emily C. Billado’s entire personality is based on her love of three things: art, warm beverages, and Vermont.
 Born and raised in Castleton, she left for the big city (Washington D.C.) for 5 years, but she eventually had to follow the call of New England’s mountains and relocated closer to home in Western Massachusetts.
-With a background in both musical theatre, costume design, and art history, she loves to take an interdisciplinary approach to art and loves the challenge of a new medium.
+With a background in musical theatre, costume design, and art history, she loves to take an interdisciplinary approach to art and loves the challenge of a new medium.
 By day, she works as the project manager and marketing coordinator for a Vermont-based skincare company.
-But when she isn’t working, she can be found exploring museums, taking deep breaths of fresh air, making music, making herself laugh, sewing, researching niche historical topics, or generally frolicking.
+But when she isn’t working, she can be found exploring museums, taking deep breaths of fresh air, making music, making herself laugh, sewing, researching niche historical topics, and generally frolicking.
 She was first introduced to the magic of GIA as a student in 2011 and always considers it the highlight of her year to spend time learning from and being inspired by our amazing young artists.

 Sam Abrams | RA